 If you want to calculate a percentage of a number in Excel, simply multiply the percentage value by the number that you want the percentage of.

 For example, if you want to calculate 25% of 50, multiply 25% by 50.

-For example, if you take an exam and answer 90 out of 120 questions correctly, what is the percentage of correct answers?
+For example, if you score 90 out of 120 in an exam, what is your percentage score?